Warriors vs Rockets Prediction — AI Finds CAN'T MISS NBA Lines & Props (Apr 23)

 Golden State vs. Houston Prop Picks (AI)

-AI algorithm Remi is pouring through mountains of datapoints on each player.
-In fact, anytime the Warriors and Rockets play there’s always several intriguing observations to key in on.
+AI algorithm Remi is pouring through loads of data on each team.
+In fact, anytime the Warriors and Rockets play there’s always several intriguing angles to key in on.
 Not to mention games played at Toyota Center in Apr rarely follow normal, predictable betting trends.

 Remi's searched hard and found the best prop for this matchup: T. Eason over 14.5 PTS+REB+AST.